 Advise on how to use the appliance when it is hot (for example, the use of gloves for barbecues) and for heating appliances and barbecues, the statement:

-“CAUTION: accessible parts may become very hot.
-Keep young children away from the appliance”.
+‘CAUTION: accessible parts may become very hot.
+Keep young children away from the appliance’.

 Advise on how to store the appliance when it is not in use;